alexisakers/BytesKit/README.md

 This library defines the `BytesConvertible` protocol, which is the root of all of its features.

-Natively, `String` and `Data` conform to this protocol, and you can make your own type conform to it as well.
+`String` and `Data` conform to this protocol out of the box, and you can make your own custom types conform to it as well.

 ### Convert an object to an array of bytes